×

 When we asked people what advice they would give someone preparing to move to The Algarve, they said:

 "I would come here in the summer before you move.
 It is over flooded with tourists.
 I live in Albufeira and travel in the summer.
 While Albufeira has a reputation as a party town, it is limited to two areas.
-The quality of life is very high, it empties out quite a bit in the winter but plenty is left open," remarked one expat living in The Algarve, Portugal.
+The quality of life is very high, it empties out quite a bit in the winter but plenty is left open," explained one expat living in The Algarve, Portugal.

 How do I find a place to live in The Algarve?